Post–Cold War era

+President William J. Clinton addressing a NAFTA products event.
+Free Trade Agreements like NAFTA are an example of the type of economic and diplomacy agreements which blossomed after the Cold War.

+The post–Cold War era is a period of history that has been ongoing since the dissolution of the Soviet Union, which began in 1988 and marked the end of the Cold War by 1991, thereby leaving the United States as the world's sole superpower.
+At the same time, Europe experienced the collapse of communism alongside the fall of the "Iron Curtain" between the American-aligned Western Bloc and the Soviet-aligned Eastern Bloc, which gradually embraced market economies.
+The establishment of the European Union (EU) in 1993 effectively reversed the continent's Cold War divide by absorbing most of Eastern Europe and integrating it with Western Europe over the course of three enlargements.

 Relative to the Cold War, the period is characterized by stabilization and disarmament.
-Both the United States and Russia significantly reduced their nuclear stockpiles.
-The former Eastern Bloc became democratic and was integrated into the world economy.
-In the first two decades of the period, NATO underwent three enlargements, and France reintegrated into the NATO command.
-Russia formed the Collective Security Treaty Organization to replace the dissolved Warsaw Pact, established a strategic partnership with China and several other countries, and entered the Shanghai Cooperation Organisation and BRICS alongside China, which is a rising power.
-Reacting to the rise of China, the United States began a gradual rebalancing of strategic forces to the Asia–Pacific region and out of Europe.
+Both Russia (the Soviet Union's legal successor state) and the United States significantly reduced their nuclear weapons stockpiles, and most Eastern Bloc countries became democratic and were integrated into the global economy.
+In the first two decades of the post–Cold War era, the North Atlantic Treaty Organization (NATO) underwent three enlargements and France re-integrated into the NATO command, while Russia founded the Collective Security Treaty Organization (CSTO) to replace the Warsaw Pact.

+More recently, China has become a rising power and has likewise consolidated a greater role on the international stage while building a strategic partnership with Russia, with both countries working in BRICS and the Shanghai Cooperation Organization.
+In response to these developments, the United States has begun a re-balancing of strategic forces out of Europe and into the Asia–Pacific.

-Major crises of the period are generally agreed to have included the war on terror, war on drugs, Great Recession, COVID-19 pandemic, China–United States trade war, hybrid warfare predominantly using the Internet, and growing concerns surrounding the AI boom, climate change, misinformation, information overload, and wealth inequality.
-Major conflicts generally associated with the post–Cold War era include the United States invasion of Panama, Gulf War, Yugoslav Wars, First and Second Congo Wars, First and Second Chechen Wars, September 11 attacks, War in Afghanistan, Iraq War, the Mexican drug war, Arab Spring, Russo-Georgian War, Syrian civil war, Russo-Ukrainian War, and the United States war on cartels.
+Major events of the period are generally agreed to have included the September 11 attacks and ensuing war on terror, the militarization of the war on drugs, the Great Recession, the China–United States trade war, the COVID-19 pandemic, hybrid warfare predominantly using the Internet, and growing concerns surrounding the AI boom, climate change, misinformation, information overload, and wealth inequality.

+Major conflicts generally associated with the post–Cold War era include the United States invasion of Panama, the Gulf War, the Yugoslav Wars, the First and Second Congo Wars, the First and Second Chechen Wars, the War in Afghanistan and the Iraq War, the Mexican drug war, the Arab Spring, the Russo-Georgian War, the Syrian civil war, the North Korea crisis, the Russo-Ukrainian War, the Gaza War and associated Middle Eastern crisis and Red Sea crisis, Operation Southern Spear, the 2026 United States intervention in Venezuela, and the 2026 Iran war.